djleeds/code-callout/README.md

 ## Issues

 If you find a bug, feel free to report it in the [Issue Tracker](https://github.com/djleeds/code-callout/issues).
-Or if you're feeling ambitious, fork the repo, fix it up and send a pull request.
+Or fork the repo, fix it up and send a pull request.
 Be sure to add a Jasmine example for any pull request you make.